Brand Intelligence

 Brand Intelligence plays a critical role in protecting companies from malicious actors.
 Here are some of the main reasons why it’s so important:

-• Incident Response: Detecting threats in real-time enables businesses to respond quickly, minimizing the damage and recovery time after an attack.
+• Incident Response: Detecting threats in real-time enables businesses to respond quickly.
+Early detection minimizes the damage and recovery time after an attack.

 The most common types of Brand Abuse